JonasTischer/dynamic-genUI/README.md

 # Generative UI Demos with FastHTML

+!!
+This repo is a fork from this [repo](https://github.com/kafkasl/genUI) by Pol Alvarez Vecino who inspired this work.

 This repository contains demos showcasing how to build interactive Generative UI (genUI) applications using FastHTML and Answer.ai libraries.

 ## Video